Charlie's Angels (franchise): Attempted spin-off

 ABC attempted to create a spin-off of Charlie's Angels in 1980 called Toni's Boys.
 The backdoor pilot aired near the end of season four, simply titled "Toni's Boys" (season 4, episode 23).
 The episode starred Barbara Stanwyck as Antonia "Toni" Blake, a wealthy widow socialite and friend of Charlie's who ran a detective agency that she inherited from her late husband.
 The agency was staffed by three handsome male detectives—Cotton Harper (Stephen Shortridge), Bob Sorensen (Bob Seagren), and Matt Parrish (Bruce Bauer)—who took direction from Toni, and solved crimes in a manner similar to the Angels.
 The show was not picked up as a regular series for the following season.

 Charlie's Angels (2011)

 Kate Prince, a former Miami cop; Eve French, a former street racer; and Abby Simpson, a former thief; are recruited to work for the Townsend Agency in Miami as private investigators.
 Aided by John Bosley, a former hacker, they fight crime under the leadership of Charlie Townsend, their unseen boss.

 The series served as a reboot of the franchise and was cancelled after only one season with seven episodes.

+Upcoming television series

+In May 9, 2024, a new television series oriented towards tweens and set in Brazil was announced to be in the works at Sony Pictures Television Kids and Floresta with Suzana Pires attached to write.